 • Please review all postings in relation to beach swimming.
 These are posted as precautions.

-• None of the beachfronts in Halton are monitored by lifeguards; swimming is at your own risk.
+• None of the beachfronts in Halton region are monitored by lifeguards; swimming is at your own risk.

-• Ensure you don't 'out swim' or 'out float' your capabilities.
+• Ensure you don't "out-swim" or "out-float" your capabilities

 • Keep an eye on the wind.
 It does not take much to push you offshore.